 Prospect theory demonstrates the power of guarantees and money-back offers to tap into our risk-averse nature when faced with the possibility of gains and losses (i.e. making a bad decision).
 Loss aversion also provides a strong driver of brand loyalty and can be used by companies to frame offers as a potential loss to maximise the perceived psychological value of offers.

-The nature of the loss/gain function also provides brands with the opportunity to break up offers into a series of gains to maximise perceived value (see Hedonic Framing).
+- The nature of the loss/gain function described by prospect theory provides brands with the opportunity to break up offers into a series of gains to maximise perceived value (see Hedonic Framing).
 However, where losses are inevitable people are more willing to seek out risky choices as diminishing sensitivity to losses impacts on behaviour.
 This means that unlike with gains, it is better to combine losses into a single loss (e.g. price + extras) than segregate small losses.

 Conversion marketing – Glossary of Conversion Marketing.